 Planned power outages during the COVID-19 outbreak

 Now more than ever a strong commitment to a reliable and safe electricity supply is essential.
 That means planned work on our lines will need to continue.
 This work is critical to keeping your electricity and gas supply reliable and safe over the next three to six months and into the future.

 We recognise this is inconvenient for our customers at any time, particularly given customers may be self-isolating, working from home, looking after the children and with more food in the fridge and freezer than usual.

-- We have prioritised all work that will make supply reliable for essential services such as hospitals and medical centres, factories manufacturing medical products such as face masks and hand sanitiser, and supermarkets and other community services.
+- We’ve prioritised all work that will make supply reliable for essential services such as hospitals and medical centres, factories manufacturing medical products such as face masks and hand sanitiser, and supermarkets and other community services.

-- Where possible, for those planned works that are critical and must go ahead we will reduce the duration to under five hours.
+- Where possible, for those planned works that are critical and must go ahead we’ll reduce the duration to under five hours.

-Any outages that go ahead after Sunday 29th March have been deemed critical, and will still be going ahead unless notified otherwise.
-Where we do have to go ahead with a planned power outage, we will provide as much notice as possible to help customers prepare.
-Customers will receive written notification and if they have registered their mobile phone number with their retailer, they will receive SMS notifications.
+We’re regularly reviewing our planned works schedule and will provide as much notice as possible to help customers prepare.
+Customers will receive written notification and if they have registered their mobile phone number with their retailer, will receive SMS notifications.